 The majority of practices offering balloon sinuplasty insist patients return for a follow-up visit every week for four weeks after the procedure.
 However, at Del Rey MD we only suggest two follow-up appointments to check that everything has gone smoothly and recovery is progressing as expected.

-At Del Rey MD, we have top-rated balloon sinus dilation specialists in Marina del Rey, Long Beach, Lancaster and Bakersfield.
+At Del Rey MD, we have top-rated balloon sinus dilation specialists in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California.
 Our expert providers regularly attend seminars and research courses to build in-depth knowledge on ear, nose and throat procedures.

 No, there is no incision necessary for balloon sinus dilation.
 To perform the procedure, a small tube attached to a light is inserted into the sinus cavity and a balloon is gently inserted and inflated to open the airway.